ncyxie/Notepad-DOT-Qt/README.md

 2. **Can I "kang" a little of this Notepad code?**

 For sure.
 This is why it is open-source.
-Do not hesitate, make it better :).
+Do not hesitate, make it better. :)

 3. **Does this Notepad runs on Linux?**